Skip to content

 Not setting log group retentionDefault is “never expire” and it accumulates silentlySet retention on every log group at creation time; audit with describe-log-groups regularly

-Monitoring only CPU on EC2It is the only visible metric without agent setupInstall CloudWatch Agent on day one; memory and disk are essential signals
+Monitoring only CPU on EC2It is often the primary metric teams focus on before agent setup, while several other basic EC2 metrics are also availableInstall CloudWatch Agent on day one; memory and disk are essential signals

 High-cardinality custom metric dimensionsAdding request ID, user ID, or IP as dimensionsDimensions should have low cardinality (environment, service, region); put high-cardinality data in logs